-Transplantation is the preferred treatment for the most serious forms of kidney disease.
-There are over 55,000 patients on the waiting list for cadaver kidneys in the U.S., of whom almost 15,000 have been waiting more than three years.
-By way of comparison, in 2002 there were over 8,000 transplants of cadaver kidneys performed in the U.S. In the same year, about 3,400 patients died while on the waiting list, and another 900 became too ill to be eligible for transplantation.
+about 3,400 patients died while on the waiting list, and another 900 became too ill to be eligible for transplantation.
 In addition to transplants of cadaver kidneys, in 2002 there were also somewhat over 6,000 transplants of kidneys from living donors, a number that has been increasing steadily from year to year.
-See Table 1.
+See Table I.

-There is thus a considerable shortage of kidneys, compared to the demand.
-However, the substantial consensus in the medical community remains firmly opposed to allowing organs-even cadaveric organs-to be bought and sold, and this is a felony under the National Organ Transplant Act (NOTA) of 1984, and the Uniform Anatomical Gift Act of 1987.)
+There is thus a considerable shortage of kidneys, compared with the demand.
+However, the substantial consensus in the medical community remains firmly opposed to allowing organs even cadaveric organs-to be bought and sold, and this is a felony under the National Organ Transplant Act (NOTA) of 1984, and the Uniform Anatomical Gift Act of 1987.
 The present paper considers ways to alleviate this shortage, and improve patient welfare, within the constraints of the current social and legal environment.